 Oregon Islands National Wildlife Refuge

-Established on May 6, 1935, in an effort to protect the breeding grounds for seabirds and marine mammals, this beautiful spot to picnic and enjoy a scenic hike or stroll.
+Established on May 6, 1935, in an effort to protect the breeding grounds for seabirds and marine mammals, this is a beautiful spot to picnic and enjoy a scenic hike on one of the trails, or a stroll across the sand.
 Stretching for miles along the gorgeous coastline, you will find many species here that call this spot home.
 Tufted Puffins, Black Oystercatchers, sea lions, seals, and Common Murres can be found at the refuge.

-Face Rock Creamery makes award-winning cheeses that you can sample daily from 10am-5pm, masks required.
+Bandon's Face Rock Creamery makes award-winning cheeses that you can sample daily from 10am-5pm.
 Visit and watch cheese being made, bring home a gift box (trust me, you want to try the Horseradish Cheddar), or indulge in some Umpqua ice cream at the gift shop.
+It's a culinary adventure for your mouth!

 Bandon Beach Riding Stables